arkin-verma/love-chases/README.md

 - Requires pygame, which is installed automatically when using the requirements

 ## Download
-- Download this file (the green button that says "Code"
+- Download this file (click the green "Code" and then click "Download ZIP")

 ## Installation
 `pip install -r requirements.txt`